This cost of weddings guide will help you better budget for your wedding.

 For your mother and mother-in-law, it is optional to do this depending on whether they already have a suitable outfit, but we allocated about $300 – $500 each to shop for an outfit for them.

 - Have separate artists work on your family and bridal party.
 Depending on how many bridesmaids and the timeframe you have, you will want to allocate 1 artiste to max 3 bridesmaids.
 As I had 7 bridesmaids, their makeup was done by Eesha K (recently rebranded as EK Makeup Studio).
-They have a big team.
+They have a bigger team and were able to doll up my bridesmaids in time.

 - For our wedding, I got infinity convertible dresses from The BMD Shop ($33 – 39).
 These dresses made it very easy for they are free-sizing and they can be wrapped in different styles.
-Check out this list of blog shops for bridesmaid dresses.
+Check out these blog shops to buy your bridesmaid dresses.

 - Forever New also has many gorgeous collections for bridesmaids, though the pricing is more expensive from $100 – $200 for each dress.
-I bought their shoes from Mitju ($40 each).
+I bought my bridesmaids shoes from Mitju at $40 each.
 For our groomsmen, we got full suits from Zara during a sale, and each suit was about $150.
-We bought our ties online.
-Each groomsman wore their own brown shoes and inner dress shirt.
-Do shop around during Great Singapore Sale!
+We bought our ties online for about $10 each.
+Each groomsman wore their own brown shoes and an inner dress shirt.
+I’d suggest shopping during the sales period, like Great Singapore Sale (June-July), Black Friday or 12:12 to get good prices.
 Click here for photos.

-- Opt for artificial flowers to save cost, and you can keep them as souvenirs too.
+- Opt for artificial flowers to save cost of wedding, and you can keep them as souvenirs too.

 You might want to budget an amount for decorations and props as well.
 Below are some elements you may want to consider.
 Here is a list of shops to get your wedding decorations and props.